tylerlov/BTRELOAD/Assets/Plugins/ToolBuddy/Assets/Curvy/ReadMe.txt

 		[FIXED] Shape Extrusion CG module: when Optimize is true, in certain conditions the following computations give wrong results: advanced scaling, volume splitting, UV coordinates
 	Controllers
 		[CHANGE] "Update In" is now taken into consideration even when in Edit Mode.
 Note: Since in Edit Mode there no fixed updates, setting "Update In" to "Fixed Update" will be equivalent to setting it to "Late Update" while in Edit Mode
-		[FIXED] Controllers not updating frequently enough while in Edit Mode.
+		[FIXED] Controllers not updating frequently enough while in Edit Mode Others
-	Others
 		[FIXED] When using Unity 2018.3, opening Curvy preferences from the toolbar does not work [CHANGE] Made Curvy Global Manager execute before anything Curvy